BhargavaSharabha/StudyBuddy/README.md

 ![Join Requests](screenshots/join_requests.png)
 *Group hosts can approve or decline join requests from the interface.*

-### User Profile
+### Enhanced User Profile
 ![User Profile](screenshots/profile.png)
-*Users can customize their profiles and select subjects of interest.*
+*Users can customize their profiles, add bio, and view their study groups.*

 ## Installation and Setup